I sure hope you’ve got your best hiking shoes at the ready because we’re heading to the most spectacular national parks in Canada!

 With a surreal landscape that comprises majestic mountains and glistening turquoise lakes, Banff finds itself on just about every bucket list – and for good reason!

 Not only is the place bursting with natural beauty, but it also offers an abundance of outdoor activities, including camping, hiking, and mountain biking opportunities.
-In the winter, this place even boasts skiing opportunities.
+In the winter, this place even boasts one of the best Canadian ski resorts.

 If you want to prolong the fun, you can even pitch up a tent smack bang in the middle of the park and enjoy unblemished views of the Canadian Rockies first thing in the morning.